Faulting and Uniquing

 refreshObject:mergeChanges: method.
 If you pass

-When an object turns into a fault, it is sent a
+When an object turns into a fault, its

 Faults and KVO Notifications

-When Core Data turns an object into a fault, key-value observing (KVO) change notifications (see Key-Value Observing Programming Guide) are sent for the object’s properties.
+When Core Data turns an object into a fault, key-value observing (KVO) change notifications are sent to the object’s properties.
 If you are observing properties of an object that is turned into a fault and the fault is subsequently realized, you receive change notifications for properties whose values have not in fact changed.
+See Key-Value Observing Programming Guide.

 Although the values are not changing semantically from your perspective, the literal bytes in memory are changing as the object is materialized.
-The key-value observing mechanism requires Core Data to issue the notification whenever the values change as considered from the perspective of pointer comparison.
+The key-value observing mechanism requires Core Data to issue the notification whenever the values change according to the perspective of pointer comparison.
 KVO needs these notifications to track changes across key paths and dependent objects.

 Uniquing Ensures a Single Managed Object per Record per Context